About This Course

 In Year 2, students will take 80 credits from the following topics, Equity and Trusts, Land Law, Law, Justice and Procedure and Tort Law.
 Students must also take 40 credits in topics such as Social and Political Research and Twentieth Century Ideas and Movements.

 In Year 3, students will take credits from the following topics, The UK, EU Law and Brexit, Practical Professional Skills, Business Law & Practice, Property Practice and Wills & Estates.
-Students will take 40 credits from Law topics such as, Business Law & Practice, Commercial Law, Criminal Law Dissertation, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Media Law, Preserving Cultural Heritage, Property Practice, Wills & Estates and Work Placement.
+Students will take 40 credits from Law topics such as, Business Law & Practice, Commercial Law, Criminal Law Dissertation, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Technology, Law, Justice and Rights, Media Law, Property Practice, Wills & Estates and Work Placement.
 Students will also take 40 credits from topics in Politics such as, Anti-Semitism, Climate change and Environmental Politics, Gender Perspectives, Globalisation & Social Change, Housing Policy, Political Philosophy, Social Issues and Theorizing Society & Politics Today

 Please note course content is for guidance purposes only and may be subject to change.